-In many cases, referring to a particular Java runtime environment is inconvenient, and Eclipse provides execution environments as an abstraction of JREs with particular features - for example, JavaSE-1.6.
-For projects relying on features that are specific to JamaicaVM, such as the RTSJ, the execution environment JamaicaVM-6 is provided.
-It may be used as a drop-in replacement for JavaSE-1.6.
+In many cases, referring to a particular Java runtime environment is inconvenient, and Eclipse provides execution environments as an abstraction of JREs with particular features - for example, JavaSE-1.8.
+For projects relying on features that are specific to JamaicaVM, such as the RTSJ, the execution environments JamaicaVM-6 and JamaicaVM-8 are provided.
+They may be used as drop-in replacements for JavaSE-1.6 and JavaSE-1.8, respectively.